dn-m/Music/README.md

 Structures for the creation, analysis, and performance of music in Swift.

-`Music` leverages Swift's powerful generic type system to create a strongly-typed interface for describing music.
-A goal of the `Music` package is to encode as many of the logics of music as possible into the type system in order to enforce the validity of musical structures at compile time.
+The `Music` package leverages Swift's powerful generic type system to create a strongly-typed interface for describing music.
+A goal of `Music` is to encode as many of the logics of music as possible into the type system in order to enforce the validity of musical structures at compile time.

 The code herein is pure Swift and has no system-specific dependencies.
 It supports the Linux platform, along with the Apple platforms, and will extend support to other platforms as Swift does.